marsh-sim/marsh-docs/docs/manager/README.md

 ### Windows

-Download and unpack the ZIP file for Windows.
+Download and unpack the ZIP file for Windows from the [Releases page](https://github.com/marsh-sim/marsh-manager/releases).
 Run `marsh-mgr.exe`.

 !!! note